A New Hypoelliptic Operator on Almost CR Manifolds: Abstract

 \section{Abstract}

 The aim of this paper is to present the construction, out of the Kohn-Rossi complex, of a new hypoelliptic operator $Q_{L}$ on almost CR manifolds equipped with a real structure.
 The operator acts on all $(p,q)$-forms, but when restricted to $(p,0)$-forms and $(p,n)$-forms it is a sum of squares up to sign factor and lower order terms.
 Therefore, only a finite type condition condition is needed to have hypoellipticity on those forms.
 However, outside these forms $Q_{L}$ may fail to be hypoelliptic, as it is shown in the example of the Heisenberg group $\bH^{5}$.
-We also look at the Fredholm properties of $Q_{L}$ and show that the corresponding Fredholm index is zero.

 \keywords{Hypoelliptic operators, $\overline{\partial}_{b}$-operator, finite type condition, CR structures, contact geometry, pseudodifferential operators.} \subjclass[2000]{Primary 35H10; Secondary 32W10, 32V35, 32V05, 53D10, 35S05}